 All third-year residents also have a day off in the second half of the year.
 Our resident union helps to fund the day.
 Some examples include a trip to a local theme park, wine tasting, and chartering a dinner cruise on the Potomac.

 Pediatric International Morale Promoting Organization (PIMPO)

-Standing for the Pediatric International Morale Promoting Organization, this week-long group of festivities is run by residents and includes activities such as a costume contest, a bake-off, pimp my COW (computer on wheel) contest, and a friendly game of assassin.
+Standing for the Pediatric International Morale Promoting Organization, this week-long group of festivities is run by residents and includes activities such as a costume contest, a bake-off, and a friendly game of assassin.

 At the end of the year, we have a resident-written, resident-run Roast.
-Anyone and everyone is fair game, and everyone has a lot of laughs.
+Each class typically makes a video or performs.
+It is always a year highlight!